-Illustrative Controls: Media Handling and Security 3.5.15 Equipment containing storage media (i.e., fixed hard disks) is checked to determine whether they contain any sensitive data prior to disposal or reuse.
+Criterion # Operations Management Media handling and security (cont'd) 3.5.15 Equipment containing storage media (i.e., fixed hard disks) is checked to determine whether they contain any sensitive data prior to disposal or reuse.
 Storage devices containing sensitive information are physically destroyed or securely overwritten prior to disposal or reuse.
 3.5.16 Procedures for the handling and storage of information exist and are followed in order to protect such information from unauthorised disclosure or misuse.
 3.5.17 System documentation is protected from unauthorised access.

-Criterion 3.6 System Access Management The CA maintains controls to provide reasonable assurance that CA system access is limited to authorised individuals.
-Such controls provide reasonable assurance that: hypervisor, operating system, database, and network device access is limited to authorised individuals with predetermined task privileges; access to network segments housing CA systems is limited to authorised individuals, applications and services; and CA application use is limited to authorised individuals.
+3.6 System Access Management

+The CA maintains controls to provide reasonable assurance that CA system access is limited to authorised individuals.
+Such controls provide reasonable assurance that:

+- hypervisor, operating system, database, and network device access is limited to authorised individuals with predetermined task privileges; - access to network segments housing CA systems is limited to authorised individuals, applications and services; and - CA application use is limited to authorised individuals.